-Think before you act.
+- Think before you act.
 Give yourself time to think and be calm before you say or do something you might regret.

 - Manage stress.
-Learn relaxation methods to cope with stress.
+Learn methods to cope with stress.
 These could include deep breathing, meditation, and exercise.

 - Take care of your physical health.
 Exercise regularly, eat healthy meals, and get enough sleep.
 Don’t abuse drugs or alcohol.
-Keep your physical health from affecting your emotional health.
+Try to keep your physical health from affecting your emotional health.

 - Connect with others.
-Make a lunch date, join a group, and say hi to strangers.
+Make a lunch date, join a new group, or say hi to strangers.
 We need positive connections with other people.

 - Find purpose and meaning.
 Figure out what’s important to you in life, and focus on that.
 This could be your work, your family or friends, volunteering, caregiving, or something else.
 Spend time doing what feels meaningful to you.

 Things to consider

 Counseling, support groups, and medicines can help people who have emotional problems or mental illness.
-If you have an ongoing emotional problem, talk to your doctor.
-He or she can help you find the right type of treatment.
+If you have an ongoing emotional problem, talk to your doctor right away.
+They can help you find the right type of treatment.

 Questions for your doctor

 - What steps should I take to improve my emotional health?

-- Would medicine help me be able to cope better?
+- Are there medicines that could help me cope better?

 - Should I see a therapist or counselor?